Audi A6 e-tron: Powertrain

 There are four available powertrains.
 The standard model is the only one to come with the smaller 83 kWh battery pack, and outputs 210. kW (240. kW with launch control boost) from a single motor.
 The 'performance' rear-wheel drive model has a single permanent magnet synchronous motor outputting 270. kW and 565.
 Nm of torque, and can be temporarily increased to 280. kW in launch control mode.
 The 'quattro' model makes a combined 315. kW (340. kW in launch control boost) in a slightly rear-biased all-wheel drive configuration.

 The S6 etron outputs 370. kW from an asynchronous induction motor on the front axle and a permanent magnet synchronous motor on the rear axle.
 Power can be temporarily boosted to 405. kW in launch control mode.
 The S6 also has a higher top speed of 149 mph compared to the A6's 130 mph.

-The 100 kWh gross capacity (94.4 kWh usable capacity) NMC battery consists of twelve modules of 15 prismatic cells connected in series, for a total of 180 cells.
+The 100 kWh gross capacity (94.4 kWh usable capacity) battery consists of twelve modules of 15 prismatic NMC cells connected in series, for a total of 180 cells.
 It is designed with a 800-volt electrical architecture, which allows for up to 270 kW peak DC fast charging rates, leading to a claimed 10-80% charge time of 21 minutes.
 When using 400-volt DC charging, the battery will be charged as two different banks at up to 135 kW.
 The onboard Level 2 AC charger is rated for up to 11 kW in Europe or 9.6 kW in the US, with a 22 kW option available in the future.
 A smaller 83 kWh gross capacity battery with 10 modules is planned to be offered later, with up to 225 kW peak DC fast charging and also using an 800-volt electrical architecture.

 The motors use 'bar wound' hairpin windings, and the inverter uses silicon carbide semiconductors.
 The single-speed gear reduction gearbox uses a dry sump system with an electric oil pump.
 The regenerative braking system can recuperate at up to 220 kW, and has user selectable modes to enable regen-free coasting or near one-pedal driving.